neams-th-coe/cardinal/doc/content/tutorials/openmc_solid.md

 For instance, in the [TRISO pebble](triso.md) tutorial, we describe how to couple an OpenMC solution in centimeters with a MOOSE solution in meters.
 This feature is equally applicable to both solid and fluid feedback in OpenMC, even though the examples here only focus on solid feedback.
-This is done so that the tutorials can slowly progress in complexity.
+This allows the tutorials to slowly progress in complexity, and any capabilities that truly are specific to solid temperature feedback will be indicated where applicable.

 - [LWR pincell](pincell1.md)
 - [TRISO pebble](triso.md)